OpenForest4D/multi-temporal-lidar-forestry/instructions/Data_Retrieval_Instructions.md

 3. **Tile Grid Generation**
    The notebook takes the clipped intersection polygon and automatically:
-   - Reprojects it to the configured UTM zone (e.g., EPSG:32610).
+   - Reprojects it to the configured UTM zone (e.g., EPSG:32610 for UTM Zone 10, spanning the west coast of North America).
-   - Snaps it to a 1000 m grid and applies a 20 m buffer.
+   - Tiles the dataset to a 1000 m tile width with an additional 20 m buffer.
    - Writes the resulting grid of buffered tiles to:
      ```text
      data/placer_tile_grid.geojson